 Students of the Council for Christian Colleges & Universities' (CCCU) member colleges have the opportunity to live and learn in Latin America through the Latin American Studies Program (LASP), based in San José, Costa Rica.
 The program introduces students to a wide range of Latin American experiences through the study of language, literature, culture, politics, history, economics, ecology and religion of the region.
 Living with a Costa Rican family, students experience and become a part of the day-to-day lives of typical Latin Americans.
 Students also participate in a service opportunity and travel for three weeks to nearby Central American nations.
-Students participate in one of four concentrations: Latin American studies offered both fall and spring terms; advanced language and literature, limited to Spanish majors and offered both fall and spring terms.
+Students participate in one of four concentrations: Latin

+American studies offered both fall and spring terms; advanced language and literature, limited to Spanish majors and offered both fall and spring terms, international business and management, offered only during fall terms; and tropical sciences, offered only during spring terms.
 Students in all concentrations earn 16 semester credit hours.
 For additional information and application materials, contact the Crossroads Office.